yuchen-sh/Network-Digital-Twin/README.md

 ## Introduction:
-This is a repository for the development of next-generation wireless network (mmWave, 5G/6G) in network simulator ns-3.
+This is a repository for the development of digital twin in next-generation wireless network (mmWave, 5G/6G) in network simulator ns-3.

 ## Features:
 This initial version supports the following new features: